1754 Taunton by-election

-The 1754 Taunton by-election to the Parliament of Great Britain was held across thirteen days, from 10–24 December 1754 in Taunton, the county town of the southwestern English county of Somerset.
+The 1754 Taunton by-election to the Parliament of Great Britain was held across thirteen days, from 10 to 24 December 1754 in Taunton, the county town of the southwestern English county of Somerset.
 It took place following the death of the incumbent Whig Member of Parliament, John Halliday.
 The by-election was contested by Robert Maxwell on behalf of the Whigs, and Sir John Pole, 5th Baronet for the Tories.
 Maxwell was elected with a majority of 56.
 The election had over 700 rejected votes, and the result caused rioting in Taunton, during which two people were killed.

 The election was fiercely contested, and both sides incurred great expenses during the campaign.
 There was not another contested election in Taunton for almost twenty years, and during that time the Taunton Market House Society was set up with the aim of preventing the bad blood of a contested election, and to spend money that would have otherwise been spent on campaigning on improving the town.
 Maxwell remained as one of Taunton's members of parliament until 1768.